 Lockheed Martin Hosts Nearly 200 Alabama Students During Young Minds At Work Day

-Lockheed Martin Space Systems Company employs more than 600 people in Alabama.
-The company's Huntsville facility performs program management and engineering for key missile defense contracts and is the home of the corporation's Battle Management Center of Expertise.
-The company's Courtland Operations provides missile defense assembly, integration and test services.
+Lockheed Martin Space Systems Company employs nearly 600 people in Alabama.
+The company’s Huntsville Operations performs program management and engineering for key missile defense contracts and is the home of the corporation’s Battle Management Center of Excellence.
+The company’s Courtland Operations provides ordnance assembly and test services.